Vermont Mathematics Initiative

 The following is a summary of the VMI from its founding in 1999 through 2012.
-A more detailed overview of the VMI can be found on the VMI website http://www.uvm.edu/~vmi/ or on the website of its founder Ken Gross http://www.uvm.edu/~kgross who is also a founding member of the Coalition.
+A more detailed overview of the VMI can be found on the VMI website http://vermontmathematics.com.

 - The VMI is founded on the principle that strong mathematics content knowledge of teachers is prerequisite to enhanced pedagogy and higher student achievement.
-Begun in 1999, the VMI has been in operation continuously for over a decade as an educational equity based partnership of the University of Vermont, the Vermont State Department of Education, and Vermont school districts.
+Begun in 1999 by the late Ken Gross, who was also a founding member of the Cermont State Mathematics Coalition , the VMI has been in operation continuously for over a decade as an educational equity based partnership of the University of Vermont, the Vermont State Department of Education, and Vermont school districts.
 Originally intended for elementary teachers, the program is equally effective with middle school teachers.

 - The VMI is a statewide program designed to close the gap between insufficient mathematics training of elementary school teachers and the demands of the contemporary mathematics classroom.
 To date VMI has trained 350 teacher leaders representing 95% of the school districts in Vermont.
 An additional 800 teachers have taken sustained in-depth VMI courses.
 In all, Vermont teachers who have taken VMI courses teach about 15,000 Vermont students annually.

 - The VMI is grounded in the same principles as the Common Core State Standards, and provides in depth professional development that is ideally aligned with the Common Core.